jchristman/Grapenut/README.md

 How to Grapenut
 ---------------

-Note 1: This is currently not nice.
+Note 1: This is currently very manual for compilation (3 different scripts need to be run).
 The plan is to combine all of the steps from `mk_shellcode.py` onwards into a single script.

 Note 2: The following is the single caveat I have found so far: